7 Breastfeeding Positions & How to Try Them

 6. Upright breastfeeding positions

-When your baby is a little older and they can hold their head up on their own, you might want to experiment with upright breastfeeding positions.
+When your baby is a little older and they can hold their head up on their own, you can start to experiment with upright breastfeeding positions.

 7. Breastfeeding sling

-You might be looking for types of breastfeeding positions that will help you keep active, particularly if you have other children to run after.
+You might be looking for types of breastfeeding positions that will help you stay active, particularly if you have other children to run after. 🏃🏾♀️

-If that’s you, why not have a go at breastfeeding in a sling?
+If that’s you, have a go at breastfeeding in a sling.

 Is there a wrong position to breastfeed?

-There aren’t any “wrong” breastfeeding positions as such, more like breastfeeding techniques that may not work well for your baby, or may encourage breastfeeding habits that might make it harder for you and baby.
+There aren’t any “wrong” breastfeeding positions as such, more like breastfeeding techniques that may not work well for your baby.

-However, wrong breastfeeding positions for newborns are any that require baby to hold their head up or rely on their own strength to hold themselves in the right position ‒ at such an early age, baby’s not able to do these things.
+Wrong breastfeeding positions for newborns are any that require them to hold their head up or rely on their own strength to hold themselves in the right position—which is just not possible at such an early age.

-• Leaning forward to put your breast in baby’s mouth ‒ you want to encourage them to decide when they eat.
+• Leaning forward to put your breast in baby’s mouth: You want to encourage them to decide when they eat and this can lead to poor attachment

-• Breastfeeding in a position that causes you pain ‒ whether it’s back pain, arm pain, cramps, or nipple pain, you can find a breastfeeding position that works for you.
+• Breastfeeding in a position that causes you pain: Whether it’s back pain, arm pain, cramps, or nipple pain.
+To get the most out of nursing, your comfort is crucial

 What position is best for breastfeeding?